CS-SI/SafeScale/METADATA.md

 Inside this folder, the metadata of a volume are stored in an object named with its ID in subfolder ``byID``, and in an object named with its name in subfolder ``byName``.

-Besides the folders ``byID`` and ``byName`` will be find a folder named with the uid of the volume containing an object named with the id of the host that is currently mounting the volume, and 2 folders named ``attached`` and ``detached`` that will contain volume objects named by uid attached to a host for the former and not attach to a host for the latter.
+Besides the folders ``byID`` and ``byName`` will be find a folder named with the uid of the volume containing an object named with the id of the host that is currently mounting the volume, and 2 folders named ``attached`` and ``detached`` that will contain volume objects named by uid attached to an host for the former and not attach to an host for the latter.

 ### SafeScale Clusters